usgs/wdfn-blog/content/boxplot_defs.md

 <td>Adjust <code>geom_text</code> defaults</td>
 </tr>
 <tr class="odd">
-<td>Change font (we'll use &quot;serif&quot; in this blog, although that is not the official USGS font)</td>
+<td>Change font (we'll use &quot;serif&quot; in this post, although that is not the official USGS font)</td>
 <td>Adjust <code>geom_text</code> defaults</td>
 </tr>
 </tbody>
 </table>

 As you can see, it will not be as simple as creating a single custom ggplot theme to comply with the requirements.
 However, we can string together ggplot commands in a list for easy re-use.
-This blog is *not* going to get you perfect compliance with the USGS standards, but it will get much closer.
+This post is *not* going to get you perfect compliance with the USGS standards, but it will get much closer.
 Also, while these style adjustments are tailored to USGS requirements, the process described here may be useful for other graphic guidelines as well.

 So, let's skip to the exciting conclusion and use some code that will be described later (`boxplot_framework` and `ggplot_box_legend`) to create the same plot, now closer to those USGS style requirements: